zanettiprado/after-reading/README.md

 ### As A Frequent Visitor
 - As a frequent visitor to the book club website, I want to connect with other members and discuss books online, so I can engage with the club community even when I can't attend meetings in person.
-- As a frequent visitor to the book club website I want to bring new ideias and help to find more people interessed in the community
+- As a frequent visitor to the book club website I want to bring new ideas and help to find more people interessed in the community
 - As a frequent visitor to the book club website I want to follow up in new donations book page to see if I can help people starting with this hobby.

 # Language used